axiomzen/express-interceptor/README.md

 ## Similar to

+- [@fuminchao's fork](https://github.com/fuminchao/express-interceptor) - Makes internal use of a Promise and so it can also handle non-text returns gracefully.

 - [express-hijackresponse](https://github.com/papandreou/express-hijackresponse) (deprecated) Different API, using callbacks with no top down structure, more obtrusive to HTTP internals.

 - [hijackresponse](https://github.com/gustavnikolaj/hijackresponse)